YAMS CLI Reference¶

 - Use labels liberally: Labels make snapshot timelines human-readable (

---label "Before refactor") - Leverage automatic IDs: No need to manually manage snapshot IDs - timestamps provide natural ordering
+--snapshot-label "Before refactor") - Leverage automatic IDs: No need to manually manage snapshot IDs - timestamps provide natural ordering

 - Exclude build artifacts: Use